 Students are introduced to all areas of design.
-Skills are developed in many areas such as screen printing, airbrushing, design and layout, photography, and typography.
+Skills are developed in many areas such as design and layout, vinyl cutting, photography, and typography.
 The course emphasis is on digital image creation, editing, and software applications.
 This course is eligible for the Kelvin Visual Arts Certificate.